This piece is about a giant who falls over on a city landscape and the cascading media coverage.

 “When you’ve worked in the industry for 30 years there are no surprises anymore”, a veteran reporter told Mikey and his stream followers.
 A collaborative effort managed to loot the giant’s pockets and it contained the same items as in Mikey’s pockets: a phone and keys.
 Mikey looked upon the giant version of his phone running the streaming software and displaying the chat between his followers.
 He picked up his phone from his pocket and saw the messages again but on a smaller screen.
 That was odd, he thought.
 Yet the facts were even more obvious once the drunk cell prisoner woke up - he, in an interview, told everyone he was the giant and fell backwards on a bender and was of course remorseful about the deaths.

 “I’ve seen footage”, one guy wrote in the chat and linked to a video clip from last night showcasing the drunk man falling backwards on the streets of Bangkok.
 Mikey wondered about the giant’s key and if there was a corresponding giant’s version of his house.
 People looked it up online for him and they found out there was, although absurd it simply had never come into mainstream knowledge.
 The windows of the elevating skyscrapers looked like eyes.
 Did they look that way because they were designed that way or that he simply just perceived it that way?
-No matter, he felt small.
-The giant woke up and groaned and wanted something for his hangover.

 This piece is about an explorer traversing down a forgotten golden structure.